-Call a function without storing internal results.
+Calls a function without storing intermediate results.

-On a forward propagation Chainer stores all internal results of Function on a computational graph as they are required on backward-propagation.
-These results consume too much memory when the internal results are too large.
-This method forgets such internal results on forward propagation, and still supports back-propagation with recalculation.
+On a forward propagation, Chainer normally stores all intermediate results of VariableNodes on a computational graph as they are required on backward propagation.
+Sometimes these results consume too much memory.
+F.forget forgets such intermediate results on forward propagation, and still supports backpropagation with recalculation.

-In a forward propagation, this method calls a given function with given variables without creating a computational graph.
-That means, no internal results are stored.
-In a backward propagation this method calls the given function again to create a computational graph to execute back-propagation.
+On a forward propagation, F. forget calls a given function with given variables without creating a computational graph.
+That means, no intermediate results are stored.
+On a backward propagation, F. forget calls the given function again to create a computational graph for backpropagation.

-This method reduces internal memory usage.
-Instead it requires more calculation time as it calls the function twice.
+F. forget reduces internal memory usage, whereas it requires more calculation time as it calls the function twice.